 Program objectives.
 Applicants should explain how the training and technical assistance program will accomplish its goals.
-Objectives are specific, quantifiable statements of the desired results of the training and technical assistance.
+Objectives are specific, quantifiable statements of the project's desired results.
 They should be clearly linked to the need identified in the preceding section and measurable.
-OJJDP will assess the extent to which applicants demonstrate an understanding of and ability to provide training and technical assistance for tribal youth specific programming which includes, but is not limited to, the following priority areas:
+(Examples of measurable objectives include the following: providing training and technical assistance to juvenile probation/parole agencies on best practices; assisting grantees on family engagement strategies; training community supervision staff on trauma-informed care.)